 Note: If you are a CBC/Radio-Canada employee, click here

 Diane Girard was appointed as the Corporation’s first Values and Ethics Commissioner on September 19th, 2016.
-Her role is to provide employees with guidance and support on ethics matters, be the first point of contact for concerns and complaints regarding the Code of Conduct and related policies, as well as develop and manage the Corporation’s ethics program.
+Her role is to provide employees with guidance and support on ethics matters, be a point of contact for concerns and complaints regarding the Code of Conduct and related policies, as well as develop and manage the Corporation’s ethics program.
 Before her nomination as Commissioner,

 Ms. Girard practised as an ethics consultant for organizations from the public, private and professional sectors for 20 years.
 Prior to that, as a trained lawyer, she practised labour law for many years.